Home › Block and Plugin Tutorials › Block Editor › Block.json Version 3: A Guide for Plugin and Theme Developers

 What is Block.json Version 3?

-Version 3, as of this writing, enables an iframe to wrap around block content in the site and block editor.
+Version 3 of block.json, as of this writing, enables an iframe to wrap around block content in the site and block editor.
 This separates the content area from admin styles, avoiding conflicts and style clashes.
 If version 3 is enabled, the block content will be neatly wrapped in an iframe, allowing theme and plugin authors a way to hook in and add their own customizations.
-This is particularly useful for theme developers who have long wished to be able to have better styling control in the block editor.
+This is particularly useful for theme developers who have long wished for better styling control in the block editor.

 Source: GitHub

 The block.json file only comes into play for block developers.
 This is a version flag, so think of this as a “go” or “no go” panel of lights for all blocks.
-If all blocks have opted-in, version 3 should be auto-enabled assuming there’s no custom field trickery.
+If all blocks have opted in, the iframe editor should be enabled, barring no custom field trickery.

 Sample Block.json With API Version of 3